oranjan/rock-paper-scissor/README.md

 ## How to Play

 As the game is currently in development and lacks a user interface, you can still interact with it through the Prompt.
-Here's how you might interact with the game logic programmatically: